sboursault/training/presentation/md/getting-started.md

 _Possible list:_

+- Toggle
   - _The mini basket always shows the number of products in basket_
+  - _When empty, it doesn't show the number of products in basket_
+- Detail
   - _It contains basket entries (with prodcut name, quantity and price)_
-- _When empty, it doesn't show the number of products in basket_
   - _When empty, it informs the basket is empty_

 ---